 The Panda algorithm update addressed several problems in Google SERPs, including:

 - Duplicate content

 - Lack of authority

 - Low-quality user-generated content

 - Content mismatching search query

 - Websites blocked by users

-The Panda algorithm has been cited frequently, as an update from which it is almost impossible to recover if penalized.
+The Panda algorithm has been frequently cited as an update from which it is almost impossible to recover if penalized.

-Google remained business, and after the release of Panda, they announced the release of the Penguin update, which would be a new way to reward high-quality websites and diminish visibility of websites that engaged in keyword stuffing and manipulative link schemes.
+Google remained business, and after the release of Panda, they announced the release of the Penguin update, which would be a new way to reward high-quality websites and diminish the visibility of websites that engaged in keyword stuffing and manipulative link schemes.